Shelter.Lviv started on Instagram. It's now helped house 4,000 women and children

 According to a recent survey of Ukraine's internally displaced people by the UN's International Organization for Migration, two-thirds — a growing number — need cash assistance.
 And more than a quarter say their homes are damaged.

 But the flow back is starting anyway.
-More than 14 million people are displaced, but an estimated 2.7 million have now come home.
+According to this survey, around 14 million people are currently displaced, but an estimated 2.7 million have already returned home.

 "Yes, there's shellings, there's bombs, but I want to go home," she says.
 "Here is good but home is better."